karmab/kcli-ztp/README.md

 - openshift-baremetal-install is downloaded or compiled from source (with an additional list of PR numbers to apply)
 - stop the nodes to deploy through redfish or ipmi
 - launch the install against a set of baremetal nodes.
-Virtual masters and workers can also be deployed.
+Virtual ctlplanes and workers can also be deployed.

 The automation can be used for additional scenarios: